KC-Night/DS-4002-Project1/README.md

 # DS-4002-Project1
 # Yelp Reviews Sentiment Analysis (DS 4002 Project 1)

-This repository contains our end-to-end data science project using Yelp restaurant reviews to (1) explore how review language and review length relate to star ratings and (2) build a predictive model that classifies reviews as **Negative (1–3 stars)** vs. **Positive (4–5 stars)**.
+This repository contains all parts of out data science project where we used Yelp restaurant reviews to (1) explore how review language and review length relate to star ratings and (2) build a predictive model that classifies reviews as **Negative (1–3 stars)** vs. **Positive (4–5 stars)**.

 ## Repository Contents (What’s in here)
 At a high level, this repo includes: